Pathophysiology of Neurogenic Arthropathy

 Although many joints can be involved, the knee and the ankle are most often affected.
 Distribution depends largely on the underlying disease.
 Thus, tabes dorsalis affects the knee and hip, and diabetes mellitus affects the foot and ankle.
 Syringomyelia commonly affects the spine and upper limb joints, especially the elbow and shoulder.
-Frequently, only one joint is affected and usually no more than two or three (except for the small joints of the feet), in an asymmetric distribution.
+Frequently, only 1 joint is affected and usually no more than 2 or 3 (except for the small joints of the feet), in an asymmetric distribution.

-Infectious arthritis may develop with or without systemic symptoms (eg, fever, malaise), particularly with diabetes.
+Infectious arthritis Acute Infectious Arthritis Acute infectious (septic) arthritis is a joint infection that evolves over hours or days.
+The infection resides in synovial or periarticular tissues and is usually bacterial—in younger adults... read more may develop with or without systemic symptoms (eg, fever, malaise), particularly with diabetes, and requires a high index of suspicion.
 Structures such as blood vessels, nerves, and the spinal cord can become compressed due to the tissue overgrowth.

 The diagnosis of neurogenic arthropathy should be considered in a patient with a predisposing neurologic disorder who develops a destructive but unexpectedly painless arthropathy, usually several years after the onset of the underlying neurologic condition.
 If neurogenic arthropathy is suspected, x-rays should be taken.
 Diagnosis is established by characteristic x-ray abnormalities in a patient with a predisposing condition and typical symptoms and signs.

-In its early stages, neurogenic arthropathy can simulate OA.
-However, neurogenic arthropathy progresses more rapidly than OA and frequently causes proportionately less pain.
+In its early stages, neurogenic arthropathy can simulate osteoarthritis.
+However, neurogenic arthropathy progresses more rapidly than osteoarthritis and frequently causes proportionately less pain.

-Early diagnosis of asymptomatic or minimally symptomatic fractures facilitates early treatment; immobilization (with splints, special boots, or calipers) protects the joint from further injury, possibly stopping disease evolution.
-Prevention of neurogenic arthropathy may even be possible in a patient at risk.
+Early diagnosis of asymptomatic or minimally symptomatic fractures facilitates early treatment; stabilization (with splints, special boots, or calipers) protects the joint from further injury, possibly stopping disease evolution.
+Stabilization may even prevent neurogenic arthropathy in a patient at risk.

 Neurogenic arthropathy is a rapidly destructive arthropathy that occurs when perception of pain and position sense are impaired (eg, due to diabetes or stroke).